 Luc sighed.
 He had gotten so drunk last night that he now had no idea where his gun was.
-That was a prized possession of his, and it annoyed him that he had gotten so careless both with whom he had chosen to spend the night with and also neglecting to keep the one treasure from his past safe.
+That was a prized possession of his, given to him by someone special, and it annoyed him that he had gotten so careless both with whom he had chosen to spend the night with and also neglecting to keep the one treasure from his past safe.

 "WERE YOU PLANNING ON SHOOTING ME?"
 She roared, angrier than ever at this possibility.